sns-sdks/python-youtube/README.rst

     Out[4]: Channel(kind='youtube#channel', id='UCa-vrCLQHviTOVnEKDOdetQ')

 .. note::
-    To get your channel, you must do authorize first, otherwise you will get error.
+    To get your channel, you must do authorization first, otherwise you will get an error.

 --------
 PLAYLIST
 --------

-There provide methods to get playlists by playlist id, channel id or get your self playlists.
+There are methods to get playlists by playlist id, channel id or get your own playlists.

 Get playlists by id::